AF-Github1/WebotsWorkshop/README.md

   print('Ball position: %f %f %f\n' %(position[0], position[1], position[2]))

-  #When the ball goes below a certain z value, we change its colour
+  #And finally when the ball goes below a certain z value, we change its colour

   if position[2] < 0.2: